 Members of the Board of Directors are appointed for a renewable four-year term.
 The BOD elects its Chair from among the outside figures for a renewable four-year term.

-The French Ministry of Higher Education, Research and Innovation (MESRI): Alain Lagrange (49% of rights)
+Ministry of Higher Education and Research: Ms Lise FECHNER (49% of rights)

-The Ministry for Europe and Foreign Affairs: Anisse Ben Younes (1% of rights)
+Ministry of Europe and Foreign Affairs: Mr Jérémie FORRAT-JAIME (1% of rights)

 The role of the Board of Directors (BOD) is to: